Niagara Falls in the Winter

 The Tunnel at the Niagara Power Station

-Today, the tunnel is no longer in use for generating electricity, but it is open for public tours year-round.
-The tour explains the history of hydroelectricity.
-The tour takes guests 180 feet below the Niagara Parks Power Station and to the 2200-foot-long tunnel, where there is a viewing platform.
+The tour explains the history of hydroelectricity and takes guests 180 feet below the Niagara Parks Power Station to the 2200-foot-long tunnel with a viewing platform.

 Option 2: Day Trip to Buffalo, NY